PuruVJ/summit-talk-fall2022/slides.md

 ```

 <!--

-Some info about this library.
-It's created by Ethan Herr.
+Props to Ethan Herr for creating this amazing library.
+Ethan Herr,  If you are watching this, stop.

 Here, we have all these props you can pass to ConfettiExplosion.
 We are gonna make sure to get all the props working in our version too!
 -->

 ---